Misterblue/misterblue.github.io/programming/herbal/index.md

 multitude data sources.

 Next, a 3D viewer has to adapt to many configurations.
-Head mounted 3D displays are hot at the moment but people still have computer screens and then there are the mobile phones.
+Head mounted 3D displays are 'hot' at the moment but people still have computer screens and then there are the mobile phones.
 Augmented reality will have glasses, tablets, and anywhere there is glass.